Moreholidays December Llama Day

 History and Origin of Make a Gift Day

-We found almost no factual information about the creation of Make a Gift Day.
-We have not yet found the creator or the reason behind the creation of this day.
-However, we are glad that it exists.
+Despite our extensive research efforts, we found almost no factual information about the creation of Make a Gift Day.
+Nor, have we yet found the creator or the reason behind the creation of this day.
+However, we are glad that it exists, because making heart-felt gifts is a special way to show someone you care.

 The earliest reference we found to this holiday was im 2018.